au-research/raido/doc/service-level-guide.md

 service has limits for various things.

 * 5 mint requests per second, per institutuion
-  * requests in excess of the limit may be rejected with HTTP 429 errors
+  * requests in excess of the limit may be rejected with a HTTP 429 error
 * 25 general API requests per second, per institution
-  * requests in excess of the limit may be rejected with HTTP 429 errors
+  * requests in excess of the limit may be rejected with a HTTP 429 error
 * RAID DMR is limited to 200 KB maximum size
+  * requests to mint or update records with a DMR > 200 KB may be rejected with a HTTP 413 error

 # API Compatibility

 ## Stable endpoints

-API endpoints marked "stable" are intended to be supported in the long-term.
+API endpoints marked `stable` are intended to be supported in the long-term.
 However, sometimes it is necessary to remove old API endpoints so that the Raido team can maintain the system effectively.

-Where it is deemed necessary, specific versions of an API endpoint may be marked "deprecated".
+Where it is deemed necessary, specific versions of an API endpoint may be marked `deprecated`.
 The users of that specific endpoint version will be notified, along with instructions on which stable endpoints to use in future.